navaneeth2324/Miniproject/README.md

 -------|---------|----------------|----------------|---------------|-------------|--------------
 `256637` | Navaneeth M  | Feature A, B etc    | X No     | X No   |X No   |X No

-//## Challenges Faced and How Was It Overcome